MudroadWhite/Neo-Principia/docs/2_architecture.md

 - `./pm/` being the actual show of this project.

 ## 2. What's under `./pm`?
 For each chapter in Principia, we have a corresponded `.v` file.
-If we can make it that far, we might further cluster the chapters with sections and parts.
+If we can make it that far, we might further recluster the chapters with sections and parts.

 Chapter 1 - 5, additionally with some sole proof pieces such as `Yuelin.v`, are directly inherited from [Landon's formalization of Principia](https://github.com/LogicalAtomist/principia).